 Mr. Lorber serves as a consultant and a 50% owner of Open Acq LLC.
-During 2012, Mr. Lorber and Open Acq LLC and its affiliates received ordinary and customary insurance commissions aggregating approximately \$200,000 on various insurance policies issued for the Company and its subsidiaries and investees.
-Open Acq LLC and its affiliates have continued to provide services to the Company in 2013.
+During 2014, Mr. Lorber and Open Acq LLC and its affiliates received ordinary and customary insurance commissions aggregating approximately \$261,000 on various insurance policies issued for the Company and its subsidiaries and investees.
+Open Acq LLC and its affiliates have continued to provide services to the Company in 2015.

-One of Mr. Lorber's sons is a real estate agent whose license is held at Douglas Elliman LLC, which is indirectly owned 50% by the Company, and he received commissions of \$70,294 in accordance with brokerage activities in 2012.
-He continues to be a real estate agent for Douglas Elliman LLC in 2013.
+One of Mr. Lorber's sons is a real estate agent whose license is held at a subsidiary of Douglas Elliman Realty, LLC and he received commissions and other payments of \$236,888 in accordance with brokerage activities in 2014.